Bebe Rexha: 2010–2015: Career beginnings & I Don't Wanna Grow Up

-Rexha had a shortlived deal with Island Def Jam, which they canceled.
+Rexha had a short-lived deal with Island Def Jam, which they canceled.
 In 2010, she met Fall Out Boy's bassist Pete Wentz and began working with him at a recording studio in New York City.
 She became a member and a lead vocalist of Wentz's new experimental project called Black Cards.
 The band played a variety of live shows and released several singles and remixes.
 However, in January 2012, Wentz announced that Rexha had left the band to pursue other endeavors.
 Bebe Rexha was awarded the Abe Olman Scholarship for her contributions as a songwriter later that year.

 In 2013, Rexha signed with Warner Bros.
 Records as a solo artist.
 On March 21, 2014, Rexha released her debut single, "I Can't Stop Drinking About You".
 The song peaked at number 22 on the US Top Heatseekers chart, while a music video was released on August 12, 2014.
-On May 12, 2015, she released her debut EP, I Don't Wanna Grow Up, through Warner Bros.
+On May 12, 2015, she released her debut extended play, I Don't Wanna Grow Up, through Warner Bros.
 Records.
+The EP featured the single "I'm Gonna Show You Crazy" and the song would later go on to trend on social media platform TikTok in 2019 and 2020.
 In March 2016, Rexha released her single, called "No Broken Hearts" featuring Nicki Minaj.
 In April 2016, the music video was released, directed by Dave Meyer.